-I am a keen footballer, but a slight imbalance exists between enthusiasm and skill.
-Below is a picture of me representing my department’s staff team as captain in a charity match against the undergraduate students.
+I am a keen footballer, playing since a young age.
+Right: a picture of me having a kick-around at a campsite in St Ives, Cornwall.
+Below: Me proudly representing my department’s staff team as captain in a charity match against the undergraduate students.
 An article about the game can be found here.

 Another hobby of mine is getting out on my bike.
 I love most types of cycling but venturing into the forest and doing some off-road mountain biking is perhaps my favourite.
 Left: sun shining down on my bike at Queen Elizabeth County Park.
 Below: me on a cycling tour around the magnificent Cape Town and the iconic Table Mountain.

 When not working or doing some kind of sport, I enjoy going to the pub and exploring new places.
 Above: me at RHS Wisley.